 The following people can register to vote:

+For security reasons, postal and proxy voters must provide a specimen signature when they apply.
+This has to be renewed every five years.
 Everyone who is required to submit a fresh signature will receive a new application from the electoral services office which they must complete and return in the pre-paid envelope provided.

 As voting by post is quick and easy, it's popular with people who are busy; those who find it difficult to get to their Polling Station; and people who will be away when the election is on.

 Who is most likely to be missing from the Voter (Electoral) Register?

 Ninety-three per cent of the adult population in our borough are registered to vote.
 Research shows that the following groups of people are the most likely to be among the remaining seven per cent that are not on the Register: